azylman/govend/README.md

 as described in http://golang.org/doc/code.html.
 We require Go 1.5 or newer to build govend itself, and you can only use it with go 1.5 and newer.

-**NOTE**: This is currently a forked, heavily stripped down version of https://github.com/tools/godep.

 ### Install

 	$ go get github.com/azylman/govend